NGBD 2020 Symposium

 COMPARATIVE TAXONOMY MANAGEMENT

 In the education and workforce sectors, the market challenge to draw relationships between learning outcomes, competencies, certificates, job skills, labor market requirements, or degrees is present for all of us and is a failure that prevents the optimization of products, for the future of work.
 An emerging vision to enable the learner or consumer to not only exchange desired data amongst numerous entities, but to also allow relationships to be drawn between many existing taxonomies for use by the consumer is demanded.
-This track will explore and share collective activities to solve this market challenge with a goal of developing the infrastructure needed to build the education and employment marketplace of the future by creating a searchable, machine-readable skills library that draws from both public and private data assets.
+This track will explore and share collective activities to solve this market challenge with a goal of developing the infrastructure needed to build the education and employment marketplace of the future by creating searchable, machine-readable competencies and skills repositories that draw from both public and private data assets.

 EXPLORING NEW FRONTIERS

 This theme is designed to shed light on the innovations that are emerging and have the ability to transform the education institutions (all levels), workforce and industry .
 Each panelist has been selected based on their leadership with developing, deploying or scaling an innovative approach to a challenge in education, workforce development or industry.
 The innovations and visions presented, along with additional sharing from participants at the Symposium, are intended to spur discussion on collaborations or new efforts.

 WHAT TO EXPECT

 The NGBD 2020 Symposium will be a collaborative, engaging forum where attendees will:

 - Learn and share best practices and emerging trends to transform the education infrastructure

 - Participate in collaborative discussions among key leaders and practitioners

 - Hear about opportunities to get involved in demonstration projects